My Best Friend's Wedding: Cast

-In addition, Christopher Masterson plays Michael's younger brother Scotty, while Paul Giamatti briefly appears as a bellman who encounters Julianne in a hotel hallway.
+In addition, Christopher Masterson plays Michael's younger brother, Scotty, while Paul Giamatti briefly appears as a bellman who encounters Julianne in a hotel hallway.

-Release
+Reception

 Box office

-The film opened at No. 2 at the North American box office, making $21,678,377 USD in its opening weekend, behind Batman & Robin.
+My Best Friend's Wedding opened at No. 2 at the North American box office, making $21,678,377 USD in its opening weekend, behind Batman & Robin.
 It stayed in the top 10 weekly U.S. box-office for six consecutive weeks, and eventually earned $127,120,029.
 The worldwide gross total stands at $299,288,605 (listed as one of the 10 biggest films of 1997 both domestically and worldwide).